Minijump/Anti_Food_waste_app/README.md

 </div>

 ## Limits
 To have a more complete project, the ideal would be to have better data.
-This app to not take into account quantities of the recepies neither the different kind of food.
-Also the quality of the app could be easily increased, with some UX or more interaction with the databases.
+This app do not take into account quantities of the recepies neither the different kind of food.
+Also the quality of the app could be easily increased with some UX and more interaction with the databases.